 1. Adoption Information Certificate

-Obtain your Adoption Information Certificate (previous known as a Supply Authority) from the Adoption Information Unit (AIU) at the Department of Family and Community Services.
+Obtain your Adoption Information Certificate (previous known as a Supply Authority) from the Adoption Information Unit (AIU) at the Department of Communities and Justice.
 The Adoption Information Certificate has identifying details of all the parties at the time of the adoption.
 This includes the adopted person, birth parents and adoptive parents.
 The Adoption Information Certificate enables you to apply for other agencies for information.

-You can also apply to go on the Department of Family and Community Services ‘Reunion & Information Register’ (RIR); see www.facs.nsw.gov.au/families/adoption/finding-info/reunion-information-register.
+You can also apply to go on the Department of Communities and Justice ‘Reunion & Information Register’ (RIR); see www.facs.nsw.gov.au/families/adoption/finding-info/reunion-information-register.

 Contact the Adoption Information Unit on:

 - Phone: 1300 799 023 / +61 2 9716 3005 (from overseas)